The IHSGB Distance Award 2020-2021

 I haven’t tracked my rides before, how do I do it?

 Some people do this after their ride by looking at their OS maps and just keep a track of what they’ve done; many people also use GPS apps on their phones or sports watches – as long as it tracks distance.
-There’s a group on the app Endomondo, where lots of our members track distances together; email firstname.lastname@example.org if you would like an invite.
-People are also welcome to make groups on other apps of their choice, if you let us know we’ll mention it here so people can join.
+Lots of our members track distances together on apps of their choice, if you let us know we’ll mention it here so people can join.
 If you do join or create a challenge group on an app, remember you’ll still need to submit your entry via email.

-We’d love to see photos of you all out tracking your distances and include some in the next Sleipnir, so send them in or share with us on Facebook.
+We’d love to see photos of you all out tracking your distances and include some in the next Sleipnir, so send them in or share with us on the IHSGB Members Facebook Forum.